In this week when Welsh gold has gained worldwide fame in the ring of a certain new Royal Highness, we bring you a gold item found in Wales.

 As a stray find, it is difficult to date the Ystradowen ingot, but a similar object has been found in a Late Bronze Age hoard from Llanarmon-yn-Iâl, Denbighshire, Wales, dated to about 1000–800 BC.
 This hoard contained a similar gold ingot that was deliberately placed inside a socketed axehead with another gold object, as well as two Late Bronze Age gold bracelets buried nearby.
-(Expect more on this hoard in a future Object of the Week!)

 Analysis of the gold in finger ingots is also important, as this can help tell us whether these can truly be considered Bronze Age objects.
 The analysis done on the Ystradowen ingot – a process known as energy dispersive X-ray fluorescence analysis – confirms that the gold is of a composition that is characteristic for Late Bronze Age gold.